tterpi/Systems-Development-and-Frameworks/3/README.md

 * Be creative with your type definitions in your schema and have some custom types.
 You could e.g. implement CRUD operations for your types.
-* If you want to connect your frontend with your backend (totally optional) it would be wise if one of your types is a `Todo`.
+* If you want to connect your frontend with your backend (totally optional) it would be wise if one of your types is a `Pet`.
 * Here is some inspiration: ![Test cases for CRUD operations](./crud.png)